hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

 ### Jan 14, 2024
+   - Added [`SocialView`](Osiris/Views/Menu/Tabs/Social/SocialView.swift) and created most of the UI.
+Still need to add error messages and fix some [`ProfileService`](Osiris/Models/Planning/PlanService.swift) calls.
+   - Created [`ProfileCard`](Osiris/Views/Menu/Tabs/Social/ProfileCard.swift) to display profiles and buttons to change the connection status with that profile.
+   - Fixed [`SettingsView`](Osiris/Views/Menu/Tabs/Settings/SettingsView.swift) issues with unmatching colors in List component.
+   - Current bugs: can't add friends by username as of yet.
+Still figuring out why.
+Also trying to figure out embedded button UI for the profiles, so that pressing the whole profile card will load more details, but pressing the X or Checkmark button will change connection status.
+   - Plans: I plan to add trophies into SocialView, but for right now I'll leave it as be.
+   - I will start back on workout logging and plans after I complete this.

+### Jan 14, 2024
    - [`ProfileService`](Osiris/Models/User/ProfileService.swift) now maintains synchronization of connection statuses between users.